AmenZhou/ruby_on_rails_learning/pluralsight_rails.md

 6. `Benchmark.realtime { ModelName.all.each {} }` it will give you the total time run execute the method in the block

 7. `ps -o pid,rss,command`  to display the memeory consuming status of the processes

+8. Lol_dba is a gem which can help checking index of all tables

 ### Techniques